 Stoltzman Road, Mankato

-The Vietnam Veterans Memorial is located adjacent to the scenic wetlands, forests and bluffs of Rasmussen Woods and the Elks’ Nature Center.
+The Vietnam Veterans Memorial is located adjacent to the scenic wetlands, forests and bluffs of Rasmussen Woods.
 In December 1965, the Mankato City Council named the newly built “slough road” to honor U.S. Marine Corporal George L. Stoltzman who had been killed in action in Vietnam in November, becoming the first Mankato casualty in the war.
 Vietnam veterans later decided that the monument site should be located along the same road, and the City Council approved the present-day location in 1987.
 The memorial depicts a United States flag bursting from a rock.
 The names of those from Blue Earth and Nicollet Counties who died in the Vietnam War are engraved into metal plates resembling dog tags around the base of the memorial.

 MSU Vietnam Memorial